aroskuski/CS4432-SimpleDB/README PROJECT1.txt

 Andrew Roskuski
 Kevin Zhao

+These files were either added or modified during this project and have been included in this submission.
+Buffer.java
+BasicBufferMgr.java
+BufferMgr.java
+ClockReplacement.java
+LeastRecentlyUsed.java
+NewBufferMgr.java
+ReplacementPolicy.java
+SampleQueries.java
+Examples.sql

+All of these files should be imported into simpledb2.10.
+If using Eclipse, Buffer, BasicBufferMgr, BufferMgr, ClockReplacement, LeastRecentlyUsed, NewBufferMgr, and ReplacementPolicy files should belong under simpledb.buffer.
+SampleQueries should belong under the default package of studentyClient.simpledb.
+Examples should not belong in any folder and can exist in the uppermost level alongside the README file.

 2.4
 Both frame pinning and writing dirty frames to disk are both part of the Buffer.java file.

 The "pins" variable denotes whether or not the buffer is pinned.
 If it is pinned, this value is equal to 1.
 If not, it is equal to 0.
 Initially, this value starts at 0.
-The "pin" method increments the "pins" value by 1, setting the value to 1, therfore meaning it is pinned.
+The "pin" method increments the "pins" value by 1, setting the value to 1, therefore meaning it is pinned.
 The "unpin" method lowers the "pins" value by 1, setting it to 0 and denoting it unpinned.
 The isPinned method checks whether or not the "pins" value is greater than 1 and if it is, it returns true.